 Tourism and events

 Here are some of our research projects that staff have undertaken.

-Dr Rafael Paguio recently led a team of colleagues to secure funding from The Ian Potter Foundation for the project 'Building Business Literacy and Entrepreneurship Skills among Small Business Operators from Africa'.
+Dr Rafael Paguio led a team of colleagues to secure funding from The Ian Potter Foundation for the project 'Building Business Literacy and Entrepreneurship Skills among Small Business Operators from Africa'.
 The project team is composed of:

 - Dr Rafael Paguio

 - Associate Professor Stephen Burgess

 The project will develop a tailored learning program to build competitive capabilities among small business participants.
 The Footscray-based African Australian Small Business Association (AASBA) has committed their full support to the initiative.
 The association will help recruit participants and collaborate to identify effective learning approaches that are culturally and pedagogically appropriate.

 VU students of African background will act as Project Liaison Officers providing support to learning activities and encouraging knowledge adoption.
 The experience will offer students opportunities for skills development and confidence building thus enhancing their graduate employability.